GautierLearnsProgramming/AutoMining/README.md

 <h3> Execution </h3>

-Once you have written all your custom to your PB, you can use the script !
+Once you have written all your custom data to your PB, you can use the script !
 All you have to do is to run the PB with __start__ as argument, and the script will execute itself.
 If you have a problem and need to stop the script, just run the PB with __forceStop__ as argument, and the script will stop and remove all command overrides.